Opinion

 According to Schreier, critical voices within the company also feared that PC ports could damage the Playstation brand in the long term.
 This was similar to the case with Xbox's even more aggressive multiplatform strategy.
 The comparatively low additional revenue from Playstation games on the PC is not worth the long-term erosion of the brand identity.

-Microsoft's future plans may also have played an important role in the radical U-turn.
-According to insider reports, the Redmond-based company is planning an open Xbox on which users can also install other storefronts such as Steam.
+Microsoft's future plans could also have played an important role in the radical turnaround.
+The Redmond-based company is planning an open Xbox under the project name «Project Helix», on which users can also install other storefronts such as Steam.
 This would mean that Playstation games would also run on the next Xbox - an absurd idea that has probably caused a lot of discussion within Sony.

 One reason for Sony's multiplatform experiments was the rising development costs of AAA games.
 Projects such as «Spider-Man 2» now swallow up over 300 million dollars.
 These are incredible development costs that are difficult to recoup with a release on a single platform.
 Such blockbuster games have to break sales records to avoid being categorised as a flop.
 With the return to console exclusivity, the pressure on individual studios to succeed will continue to increase - and with it the risk of studio closures.

-However, it seems unlikely that Sony will turn its back on such expensive blockbuster productions.
+However, Sony turning away from such expensive blockbuster productions seems out of the question.
 After all, the prestigious, highly polished single-player games are the flagship of the Playstation brand.
-Instead, two options seem likely.
+Instead, two options seem likely with which Sony can generate additional revenue.

 Option A: Sony continues to invest more in live service games alongside single-player games in order to boost sales.
 Missteps such as «Concord» will be accepted as long as golden donkeys such as «Helldivers 2» can establish themselves on the market in the meantime.
 Compared to single-player titles, these online games bring in money in the long term - even on the PC.